gsnsg/Pneumonia-prediction-using-transfer-learning/README.md

 # Pneumonia-prediction-using-transfer-learning
-used pretrained MobileNet model to predict pneumonia using chest Xrays
+Used pretrained MobileNet model to predict pneumonia using chest Xrays